shrutirout/asset_quality_score/README.md

 We trained and compared 9 different algorithms across traditional ML, ensemble methods, and deep learning to identify the optimal approach.
 This included handling class imbalance through SMOTE for distance-based algorithms and careful scaling for neural networks.

 * Phase 4: Probability-Based Scoring Paradigm
 Initially, we attempted manual asset quality calculation using weighted financial ratios, but this approach failed to adequately distinguish risk levels since many poor-quality loans still didn't default.
-We pivoted to a probability-based approach, using calibrated default probabilities from our best-performing model (XGBoost) to derive asset quality scores.
+We pivoted to a probability-based approach, using calibrated default probabilities from one of our best-performing models (XGBoost) to derive asset quality scores.
 This ensured scores aligned with actual default likelihood, maximizing bank loss prevention.

 * Phase 5: Model Calibration & Interpretability
 We addressed model confidence issues through Isotonic Regression calibration and implemented decile binning for business-friendly scoring (1-10 scale with letter grades).
 SHAP and LIME explainability tools were integrated to provide transparent, feature-level justifications for individual predictions.